ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 Have hooks specific to mmap, spec and notification.
 These hooks are not shared, so no `list` plugin is needed.

+## Rationale

+- allows adding more types of plugins later, also post-1.0
+- much clearer semantics for each type, no need to compromise
+- easier to implement

 ## Implications